Nukit FilterBoxBuilder

 • Assemble the whole box without glue first, to confirm every joint and the filter slot work.

-• Glue plywood with wood PVA (such as Titebond), or acrylic with acrylic cement.
+• Glue plywood with wood PVA, or acrylic with acrylic cement.
 Apply a thin bead inside the slots, not on the faces.

 • Square the box against a flat surface, and clamp or tape it lightly.
 Wipe off any squeeze-out before it cures.